The USP Summer School is led by the Department of Political Science at the University of São Paulo.

 Our goal is to train current and future scholars in cutting-edge social science methods.

-Now in its 11th year, the USP Summer School has become a global point of reference synonymous with excellence and rigorous training in methods.
+Now in its 14th year, the IPSA USP Summer School has become a global point of reference synonymous with excellence and rigorous training in methods.

 We believe in methodological pluralism, encouraging the use of the latest qualitative, quantitative and mixed-methods.
 Our courses are designed to provide opportunities to apply new skills and not just to read about them.
 A poster session for participants allows for the sharing of ideas and feedback.